netr/netr.github.io/content/portfolio/_index.md

 Led the development of a high-performance Web3 platform integrating real-time blockchain data with a modern user interface.
 The system achieved 80-90% improvement in response times through strategic Redis caching and reduced blockchain query costs by 30-40%.
 Outside of sending transactions to the blockchain, Subgraph gave the system the ability to handle 100% of the presentation layer without needing to directly query the blockchain.
 Huge win.

-After thorough investigation, this was the first time that I implemented Server-Side Events (SSE) in a production environment.
+After thorough investigation, this was the first time that I implemented Server-Sent Events (SSE) in a production environment.
 I absolutely love them.
 Given their unidirectional design, they were a perfect match for what we needed.
 I was able to add real-time updates to the platform without having to worry about the complexity of WebSockets.

 ### Optimistiq: Peer-to-Peer Texting Platform | [Website](https://optq.com)
 *June 2024 - November 2024*